 The Anderson Report: Sexual Abuse in the Diocese of Rockville Centre

 This report contains the names, and, where available, assignment histories, photos, and biographical information of clergy who were assigned within, worked in, or lived in the Diocese of Rockville Centre and who have been accused of sexual misconduct.
 The information in this Anderson Report is derived from publicly available sources, claims made by survivors to the dioceses and religious orders responsible for the offenders, and legal settlements made as a result of claims for sexual abuse.
 This same information can be found in the gallery at the bottom of this page.
 Download the report.

 Suffolk County Grand Jury Report

-The list below contain the names of clergy who were assigned within or working in the New York Diocese of Rockville Centre who have been accused of sexual misconduct.
-While lawsuits were filed involving many of these alleged perpetrators, the vast majority of the claims against these individuals have been settled or have not been fully evaluated in a civil or criminal court.
-Accordingly, the allegations should be considered just allegations and should not be considered proved or substantiated in a court of law.
+The list below contains the names of clergy who were assigned within, lived, or worked in the New York Diocese of Rochester and who have been accused of sexual misconduct.
+While lawsuits have been filed involving many of these alleged perpetrators, the vast majority of the claims against these individuals have been settled or have not been fully evaluated in a civil or criminal court.
+Accordingly, the allegations should be considered only allegations and should not be considered proven or substantiated in a court of law.

 All individuals should be considered innocent until proven guilty.
-In some situations, the statute of limitations has expired preventing cases from being heard in a court of law.
-The information contained herein is an attempt to compile information already available to the public including information obtained from the media, www.bishopaccountability.org, the Diocese’s public statements, lists and reports that were released to the public, and other sources that have attempted to chronicle this information for public use.
+In some situations, the statute of limitations has expired, preventing cases from being heard in a court of law.
+The information contained below is an attempt to compile information already available to the public.
+This list includes information obtained from the media; databases such as www.bishopaccountability.org; the Diocese’s own statements, lists, and reports that were released to the public; and other publicly available sources.